What Is Kinako (Roasted Soybean Flour)?

 What Does Kinako Taste Like?

 It has a fragrant flavor without the unique smell of soybeans.
-The taste of kinako (soybean flour) itself without sugar is simple and light.
+The taste of kinako (roasted soybean flour) itself without sugar is simple and light.

 Adding sugar will increase the umami (delicious taste) and matches so well with the flavor of soybeans.